Eleanor Painter Strong - Opera and Operetta Star

 10494 Lake Shore Boulevard

-Around 1916, she married an English actor and baritone singer, Wilfred Douthitt.
-In 1915, Wilfred took on the persona of a new singer called Louis Graveure, “The Mystery Man.”
-Eleanor and Louis divorced in 1930.
+Eleanor married an English actor and baritone singer named Wilfred Douthitt, who performed with her in “The Lilac Domino."
+Wilfred took on the persona of a new singer called Louis Graveure.

-Eleanor died on November 3, 1947, at age 56 and buried in Highland Park Cemetery in Highland Hills, Ohio.
+At the age of 56, Eleanor died at her 10494 Lake Shore Boulevard home on November 3, 1947, after a four-month illness.
+She was buried in Highland Park Cemetery in Highland Hills, Ohio.